cold-cofffeee/Ai-Math-Solver/README.md

 ## Installation

+1. **Ensure you have Python 3.9 - 3.12 installed**
-1. Clone this repository
+2. Clone this repository
-2. Install the required dependencies:
+3. Install the required dependencies:
 ```bash
 pip install -r requirements.txt
 ```